 pymongo, but instead we're now going to use a simple file-based solution using python's native structures.
 Messages will be stored in unencrypted form (cleartext) inside this database, but if you want to, you can place the database in an encrypted partition.

-For Debian, the required packages are
+For Debian, the required packages for the base system (without gui) are

 python3-pil (all from Debian stable).
+For the gui you'll also need

 For Windows, you'll have to find, download and install all of these dependencies yourself - they come in a mix of .exe and .msi installers, .tar.gz python tarballs and .egg python eggs.
 In particular, the